nokia/plyometrics/README.md

 Quick start
 -----------
+The idea of microbenchmarks is that instead of full-scale deployment, you take a small portion of you application (or even simplified model of the particular problem) and measure the time needed to execute it.

 You can use various examples to see `polyometrics` in action.
 They come with `CMakeLists.txt` file so compiling them is as simple as:

 ```